-Object Description • Interface The interface that allowed remote host can access the switch.
+Object Description • Interface The interface that allowed remote host can access the Managed Switch .
 Receive Packets The received packets number from the interface under access management mode is enabled.
-Allow Packets The allowed packets number from the interface under access management mode is enabled.
+Allowed Packets The allowed packets number from the interface under access management mode is enabled.
 Discard Packets The discarded packets number from the interface under access management mode is enabled.

-Auto-refresh Check this box to refresh the Page automatically.
+Auto-refresh : Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.

-Clear: Clears all statistics.
+Clear: Clear all statistics.